Path to Restoring Intimacy

 process often has many ups and downs as a lot is experienced in both partners.
 The focus is on presence,

-sensuality, individuation, expression of needs and wants, desires and dislikes, and overall respect, while
+sensuality, individuation, expressing needs and wants, desires and dislikes, and overall respect.
+While

-overcoming shame, inadequacy, sexual performance, sexual anorexia, and the need to escape.
+overcoming, shame, inadequacy, performance, anorexia, and the need to escape.
 Couples that go through this

 process often experience a secure attachment within the relationship, which can provide healing of earlier